 The fate of the Star Wars universe is in your hands!

-Whenever your plans call for intergalactic transport, call on STAR TOURS for state of the art travel excitement!
-Tour the galaxy aboard the STARSPEEDER 3000, the most advanced transport vessel of its kind, and experience the expertise of the sector's newest and most reliable Droid pilots!
-Reservations are limited, so book your STAR TOURS adventure today!
+Whenever your plans call for intergalactic transport, call on STAR TOURS for state-of-the-art travel excitement!
+Tour the galaxy aboard the STARSPEEDER 3000 and experience the expertise of the sector's newest and most reliable droid pilots!

 Accessory Count: None